 Requirements and Evaluation

-All participants will take part in all courses and activities in the INDC academic program, except students who are defined as "research fellows".
+All participants will take part in all courses and activities in the INDC academic program, except participants who are defined as "research fellows".
 According to the rules listed below, the participants will gain weekly semester credits (credits) towards an MA degree, and in addition, towards an INDC graduation certificate.

-The maximum academic accreditation potential within the program is 41 credits (45 credits for international fellows).
+The maximum academic accreditation potential within the program is 39 credits.

 In order to receive an MA degree all courses must be passed with the required passing grade with a minimum of 36 credits.
-Due to the uniqueness of the INDC program, the itinerary requires courses that provide academic accreditation at a scope of 41 credits (except for exemptions).
+Due to the uniqueness of the INDC program, the itinerary requires courses that provide academic accreditation at a scope of 39 credits.

 The final grade of the MA degree is calculated as follows: